ahrimaz/next-movie-rater/README.md

 - `?limit={number}` - Limit the number of results returned

 Example: `/api/movies?isAdmin=true&limit=3` fetches the 3 most recent admin ratings

+### GET /api/users/[userId]
+Fetches a user's public profile information:

+- Returns user's public data (name, id, admin status)
+- Does not include private information like email

+## Shareable Content

+The application supports sharing content through unique URLs:

+1. **User Profiles**: `/profiles/[userId]`
+   - Publicly viewable page showing all ratings by a specific user
+   - No authentication required to view

+2. **Individual Movies**: `/movies/[id]`
+   - Publicly viewable page showing details for a specific movie rating
+   - Shows who created the rating with a link to their profile
+   - No authentication required to view

+3. **Share Features**:
+   - Copy link functionality for manual sharing
+   - Uses Web Share API on supporting browsers
+   - Visual feedback when links are copied

 ## Implementation Plan